 We add Osmocote 18-6-12, a time release fertilizer to make sure the plants have food on rainy days and the end customers have food for their plants when they leave our fields.
 This is a 8-9 month slow release fertilizer.

 The dosing is 7 pounds per cubic yard (low), 11 for medium, and 15 for high.
-We use somewhere between low and medium.
+We use 10#/cy (between low and medium dosage).
 Since our volume of medium is 230 cubic feet (8.5 cubic yards), we will need 85 pounds of Osmocote for an application rate of 10 pounds per cubic yard.
 This will be blended in with the soil medium prior to adding the mixture to the pans.

 Blending

-Our first year (2023) we went to a business that had a small-scale concrete business and blended our growing medium.
+Our first year (2023) we went to our son’s business.
+They had a small-scale concrete side-hustle and blended our growing medium for us.
 They used small scale concrete mixers and dumped the finished product into our pickup.
 We then filled our pans out of the back of the pickup.
 We could only get so much in the truck and it was a long drive to the business.
 One truck load was not quite enough for 400 plants.

 Three Cubic Yard Mixer and Hand Filling Operation